-Hawaiians on volcano eruption watch as hundreds of earthquakes hit island
+Hawaii county issues evacuation order due to volcano activity

 Since Monday, hundreds of earthquakes -- most of them around 2.0 magnitude -- have been recorded in the area.
 The series of earthquakes came after a collapse of a crater floor of Puʻu ʻŌʻō, which is a volcanic cone in the eastern rift zone of the Kīlauea Volcano.

-Since that collapse on Monday, about 250 earthquakes were reported in the area into Tuesday evening, according to Hawaiian Volcano Observatory Status Report.
+Since that collapse, about 250 earthquakes were reported in the area into Tuesday evening, according to a Hawaiian Volcano Observatory status report.

 The tremors have been going on for days now, jarring residents, who've been reporting nearly constant ground vibrations in some areas.